Esri/dictionary-renderer-toolkit/docs/add-a-new-identity-to-MIL-STD-2525C.md

 3. Copy the text from the edited dictionary script.
 Paste below the text from `mil2525c_b2_app6b_arcade_vars`.
 4. Click Test.
 If there is a syntax error, the line with the error is reported in the results.
 If there are no errors the results show a string of the values returned.
 Once the script has been verified, you can add it into the .stylx `meta` table.
+5. To add the script back into the dictionary, copy and paste the script into `dictionary_script` in the `meta` table of the .stylx.